 Conveniently located south of Gamla Stan, around a 30 min walk away, this area is one of the coolest and trendiest ones in the capital city and a great spot for those who want to enjoy Stockholm’s nightlife.

 Södermalm is pretty big!
-To get around more easily, you should know that in the North part you’ll find some amazing attractions like the Stockholm City Museum, also the Mariaberget (map) observation deck where you can catch a gorgeous sunset.
+To get around more easily, you should know that in the northern part of it you’ll find some amazing attractions like the Stockholm City Museum, as well as the Mariaberget (map) observation deck where you can catch a gorgeous sunset.

 By the way, if you’re looking for more places to admire the views in this area, I’d also recommend the Monteliusvägen (map) and Fjällgatan (map) points!
 You’ll love both of them!

-Then in the Hornstull part of the island you’ll find lots of green areas, Tantolunden is probably the biggest one where you can stroll around during the day.
+Then in the Hornstull part of the island, you’ll find lots of green areas.
+Tantolunden (map) is probably the biggest one where you can stroll around during the day.

 So many things to see here!
-And the cherry on top is probably the hipster SoFo area (abbreviation from South of Folkungagatan), where you’ll find lots of restaurants, book-shops (perfect for those who want to get some souvenirs) and cafes.
+And the cherry on top is probably the hipster SoFo area (abbreviation from South of Folkungagatan), where you’ll find lots of restaurants, bookshops, and cafes.

 Here you can enjoy the city’s lively nightlife, especially during the weekend!
-Around Sofo there are lots of places where you can grab a drink!
-Snotty Sound Bar is a really fun one, where you can start the night!
+Around SoFo there are lots of places where you can grab a drink!
+Snotty Sound Bar (map) is a really fun one, where you can start the night!

 P.S.
 If you want to try the famous Surströmming, the traditional Swedish tinned fish – be prepared because it is super smelly.
 Some people compared it to the smell of a rotten egg! 😉